ShivanshBhatnagar8/Rock-Paper-Scissors/README.md

 ## Important Note

-The UI is still needed to be designed using HTML and CSS.
+The game is functional now and responsive as well.